Stormwater Incentive Program

 The City of Hamilton is responsible for managing stormwater – the water that comes from rain and melted snow that flows over land and into storm drains, ditches, creeks and lakes.
 Our stormwater management system controls the quantity and quality of stormwater runoff that results from rainfall and snowmelt.
 Stormwater management addresses issues such as flooding, erosion and poor water quality, and helps protect the health and safety of the public, private property, infrastructure (such as bridges and roads), and the environment from extreme weather – something that we are experiencing more frequently and is expected to worsen.

-Each year, the City spends approximately $43 million on its stormwater program.
+The City spends approximately $56 million per year on its stormwater program.
 Currently, most stormwater funding comes from the City’s water and wastewater utility revenues.
 This means the amount a property contributes to stormwater management is based on the amount of drinking water consumed.
 Properties with large areas of hard surfaces such as parking lots, or without a water or sewer connection, contribute very little despite the amount of stormwater which runs off their site and into the stormwater system.

 When this new funding model is implemented, water and wastewater rates will be reduced as they will no longer be used to fund stormwater management activities, and the stormwater fee will be broken out as a separate line item on utility bills.